QiuLOngjun/GravTesseroid/README.md

 ```
 Lon Lat ResultValue
 ```
 Lon and Lat are longitude and latitude of the computation point, respectively.
+These data are stored in .mat files.

 ### Data Displays
 The computed data are visualized using the MATLAB scripts.
 For example the script Fig3_plotting.m visulizes the relaiton between the approximation errors and the latitude of the computation point in terms of GLQ, TSE and PA methods.
 The data required by the drawing code are loaded from .mat files (that are computed by scripts like A0X_xxx.m).